Investor Guide

 Delivering our purpose is about more than just providing customers with water and removing wastewater.
 Our operational highlights provide an overview of how we are creating a stronger, greener and healthier North West.

-- Upper quartile across a suite of ESG indices, including A for climate and A- for water security in the latest CDP assessment.
+- Upper quartile across a suite of ESG indices, including A for supplier engagement and A- for water security and climate in the latest CDP assessment.

 Our financial highlights